15 of the Most Gorgeous Inaugural Gowns Worn by First Ladies

 Laura Bush in Michael Faircloth (2001)

 This second generation Bush First Lady was the lady in red for her husband’s first inauguration.
 She donned a bold red Michael Faircloth gown with crystal-embroidered Chantilly lace over silk georgette.
 Throughout her husband’s two terms, Bush usually wore more subdued colors in classic cuts.
-A portion of her book, Spoken From the Heart, details how Bush felt overwhelmed being in the public eye because she never kept up on fashion trends.
+A portion of her book, Spoken from the Heart, details how Bush felt overwhelmed being in the public eye because she never kept up on fashion trends.
+Do you know about these odd things presidents banned from the White House?

 Laura Bush in Carolina Herrera (2005)

 For her husband’s second inauguration, Laura Bush also chose red once again, although a bit more subdued.
 Her Carolina Herrera shirt dress gown fit better with her conservative style with a high neckline and three-quarter length sleeves.
-We bet you never knew about these common things presidents are forbidden to do in the White House.
+We bet you never knew about these 8 perks presidents get to keep after leaving office.

 Michelle Obama in Jason Wu (2009)